 How to Improve Cardiovascular Fitness

-Another study, published in a December 2017 issue of the Journal of Sport and Health Science, studied overweight and obese subjects over a notably longer time frame — 24 weeks — and gauged which methods worked to improve their cardiovascular fitness.
+Another study, published in a December 2017 issue of the Journal of Sport and Health Science, studied subjects with overweight and obesity over a notably longer time frame — 24 weeks — and gauged which methods worked to improve their cardiovascular fitness.

 Ultimately, the researchers concluded that all methods (strength training, endurance training, the two combined, or simple physical activity recommendations like those issued by the Department of Health and Human Services) were all effective.